lucafrance/lucafrance.github.io/_posts/2023-02-17-luca-decimal.md

 ```
 *Example from [johnnydecimal.com](https://johnnydecimal.com/)*

+## What i like and don't like about Johnny Decimal

+In Johnny decimal I like most the decision to use at most two levels of subfolders:
+- 10 *areas*,
+- 10 *categories* per *area*,
+- up to 100 *unique things* per *category*.

+Such restriction prevents rabbit holes of folders difficult to navigate.
+The 10 > 10 > 100 structure is flexible, while forcing to think about the organization and matching it.
+I didn't try Johnny Decimal in teams yet, but I believe it is great for teams working on processes that change little over time.

 didn't like that stuff that is completed stays in the way

+didn't like that it is difficult to enter new stuff

 useful for groups for shared structure, not my thing